gamikapunsisi/gamikapunsisi/README.md

 I'm Gamika Punsisi, a 🎓 Computing Student, 💻 Software Engineer, 📊 Data Scientist, 🧠 ML Developer and 📢 Content Creator.

+2+ years’ experience in full-stack development using Laravel, Python, MySQL, React, and more.
+Passionate about building efficient, scalable solutions and solving complex problems.

 ## 🌱 Currently Learning

 I'm currently focusing on learning the following topics: